Veneration: Protestantism

+Bible

-In terms of venerating relics of saints, the following two verses are frequently mentioned:
+In terms of venerating relics of saints, two verses are frequently mentioned:

-'Once while some Israelites were burying a man, suddenly they saw a band of raiders; so they threw the man’s body into Elisha’s tomb.
-When the body touched Elisha’s bones, the man came to life and stood up on his feet.'
+'Once while some Israelites were burying a man, suddenly they saw a band of raiders; so they threw the man's body into Elisha's tomb.
+When the body touched Elisha's bones, the man came to life and stood up on his feet.'
 (2 Kings 13:21, NIV).

 'God did extraordinary miracles through Paul, so that even handkerchiefs and aprons that had touched him were taken to the sick, and their illnesses were cured and the evil spirits left them.'
-(Acts 19:11, 12, NIV).
+(Acts 19:11-12: NIV).